Where we stay:

 books.
 Dinners always end with "Bishop's Cake" for dessert.

 Meals: Breakfast is always included (usually a buffet).
 Most dinners are

 included except in cities where there are are a variety of

 restaurants available.
 The dinners that are included are in a variety of

-Parador dining rooms plus local restaurants allowing everyone to sample regional
+hotel and Parador dining rooms plus local restaurants allowing everyone to sample regional

 cuisine.
 The food is excellent and